What Are Tactile And Sensory Toys?

 BUILD'S AND PROMOTES MOTOR SKILLS & DEVELOPS COGNITIVE GROWTH

 Asking questions, thinking about how things work, doing experiments and analyzing results are all part of healthy cognitive growth.
-They're how we learn something new and figure things out.
+This is how we learn something new and figure things out.
 How we problem solve.
-Using Sensory Play for Children allows for this development in a way that promotes growth in while still in the early developmental stages. and supports them in the process.
+Using Sensory Play for Children allows for this development in a way that promotes growth while still in the early developmental stages, and supports them in the process.

 SOOTHING AND CALMING EFFECT